john0248/Pewlett-Hackard-Analysis/README.md

 ![](Data/unique_titles.png)

 The last table created was a count of the Titles of the individuals retiring.
 The unique_titles table was used for the count since it had the most complete set of data.
-Below is a snapshot of the unique_titles where the titles have been counted.
+Below is a snapshot of the retiring_titles where the titles have been counted.

 ![](Data/retiring_titles.png)